 Not to be confused with the massively popular tv series The Vampire Diaries (2009-17), Vampire Diary is a low-budget independently-made British vampire film.
-It came out amid what almost seemed like a renaissance of the lesbian vampire film in the UK, beginning here and followed by other efforts like Temptation (2009) and the comedic Lesbian Vampire Killers (2009).
+It came out amid what almost seemed like a renaissance of the lesbian vampire film in the UK, beginning here and followed by other efforts like Temptation (2009), the comedic Lesbian Vampire Killers (2009) and a few years later Carmilla (2019).
 All of these seemed to draw on the lesbian vampire film that was in its heyday in the 1970s, forefronted by Hammer’s Karnstein trilogy The Vampire Lovers (1970), Lust for a Vampire (1971) and Twins of Evil (1971), as well as other films of the period such as Vampyros Lesbos (1970), Daughters of Darkness (1971), The Velvet Vampire (1971), The Blood Spattered Bride (1972), The Daughter of Dracula (1972) and Lemora: A Child’s Tale of the Supernatural (1973).
 While Lesbian Vampire Killers was a comedy rooted in crude British lad humour, both Vampire Diary and Temptation set out to revamp the lesbian vampire film within the context of modern gay culture.
 Indeed, where I lived at the time, Vampire Diary played at a LGBT film festival – even though it is a lesbian film made by two men, which sort of delegitimises the intent one cannot help but feel.

 The middle of the film does a good job of taking us through how a vampire would practically survive in contemporary society – from the two of them raiding hospital blood banks, attacking the dispossessed or the homeless Anna Walton luring men and then preying on them, and then scenes of these things not going according to plan.
 Their eventual fugitive lifestyle, the birth of the baby and the winding in of friends as victims/accomplices is all well conducted, far more promisingly than the amateurish-seeming film that we seem to have at the outset.